U.S. vehicle fuel economy rises to record 24.7 mpg: EPA

 The report said that after running surpluses in meeting greenhouse gas emission limits, automakers ran a 9 gram per mile deficit.
 The EPA said all major automakers still comply with the standards, with some using credits banked from prior years to meet the requirements.

 Two automakers -- Volvo and Jaguar Land Rover -- have emission deficits, but they have three years to come into compliance.

-Neither automaker responded to a request for comment.
+A Jaguar Land Rover spokesman said the automaker would work to improve fuel economy and reduce standards through engine downsizing and use of lighter materials.

 Fiat Chrysler Automobiles NV had the biggest deficit, falling 28 grams per mile short.
 But the company had credits banked to meet the requirements.